catalyst-cooperative/open-energy-data-for-all/learners/setup.md

 To clone the repository, you must have `git` installed and configured on your computer (one of the prerequisites for this lesson).
 If you need additional guidance on `git` setup, see the Software Carpentries' [Version Control with Git](https://swcarpentry.github.io/git-novice/) lesson.

+## Setting up the `uv` package manager

+We use `uv` to manage the installation of Python packages needed for this lesson. `uv` is a package manager

+### Installing `uv`

+1. Follow the [installation instructions](https://docs.astral.sh/uv/getting-started/installation/) provided for `uv`.
+2. Run the command `uv` in your terminal to verify that the installation has succeeded.

+### Setting up the lesson environment
+Once we've installed `uv`, we can use it to create a virtual environment.
+We'll cover virtual environments in lesson *(TODO)*, but in short these are virtual, disposable Python software environments that contain only the packages you want to use for a particular project or task.
+If you don't have a working copy of Python locally, `uv` will install it as part of the environment set-up step.

+__TODO__: Write `uv` set-up instructions from `pyproject.toml` file.

 ## Accessing remote lesson data

 In episodes 3 and 4 of this lesson, we'll learn how to efficiently access remote data.